scottshowers/xlr8/README.md

 # ⚡ XLR8 by HCMPACT v2.0

-**Advanced UKG Pro/WFM Implementation Accelerator with Custom PDF Mapping**
+**Advanced UKG PRO/WFM Implementation Accelerator (future state not limited to PRO/WFM**

 ## 🎯 What's New in v2.0